-- Ensuring arrangements for pupils who cannot attend school as a result of their medical needs are in place and are effectively implemented. - Ensuring the termly review of the arrangements made for pupils who cannot attend school due to their medical needs. - Ensuring the roles and responsibilities of those involved in the arrangements to support the needs of pupils are clear and understood by all. - Ensuring robust systems are in place for dealing with health emergencies and critical incidents, for both on- and off-site activities. - Ensuring staff with responsibility for supporting pupils with health needs are appropriately trained. - Appointing a named member of staff who is responsible for pupils with healthcare needs and liaises with parents, pupils, the LA, key workers and others involved in the pupil's care. - Providing teachers who support pupils with health needs with suitable information relating to a pupil's health condition and the possible effect the condition and/or medication taken has on the pupil. - Notifying the LA when a pupil is likely to be away from the school for a significant period of time due to their health needs.
+- Ensuring arrangements for pupils who cannot attend school as a result of their medical needs are in place and are effectively implemented. - Ensuring the termly review of the arrangements made for pupils who cannot attend school due to their medical needs. - Ensuring the roles and responsibilities of those involved in the arrangements to support the needs of pupils are clear and understood by all. - Ensuring robust systems are in place for dealing with health emergencies and critical incidents, for both on- and off-site activities.

+- Ensuring staff with responsibility for supporting pupils with health needs are appropriately trained. - Appointing a named member of staff who is responsible for pupils with healthcare needs and liaises with parents, pupils, the LA, key workers and others involved in the pupil's care. - Providing teachers who support pupils with health needs with suitable information relating to a pupil's health condition and the possible effect the condition and/or medication taken has on the pupil. - Notifying the LA when a pupil is likely to be away from the school for a significant period of time due to their health needs.

-3.4 The Deputy Head Teacher and Assistant Heads are responsible for:
+3.4 The Deputy Head Teacher is responsible for:

-- Dealing with pupils who are unable to attend school because of medical needs. - Actively monitoring pupil progress and reintegration into school. - Supplying pupils' education providers with information about the child's capabilities, progress and outcomes. - Liaising with the headteacher, education providers and parents to determine pupils' programmes of study whilst they are absent from school. - The Family Partnership Worker will provide a link between pupils and their parents, and the LA.
+- Dealing with pupils who are unable to attend school because of medical needs. - Actively monitoring pupil progress and reintegration into school. - Supplying pupils' education providers with information about the child's capabilities, progress and outcomes. - Liaising with the headteacher, education providers and parents to determine pupils' programmes of study whilst they are absent from school.